Pakistan's economy worse than Sri Lanka's: Imran Khan - ExBulletin

 Pakistan’s economy worse than Sri Lanka’s: Imran Khan

-Lahore/Washington: PTI Chairman and ousted Pakistani Prime Minister Imran Khan has claimed that Pakistan’s economic situation has further worsened compared to that of Sri Lanka, state media reported.
+Lahore/Washington: Pakistan’s Tehreek-e-Insaf (PTI) Chairman and ousted Pakistani Prime Minister Imran Khan has claimed that Pakistan’s economic situation has deteriorated even more than that of Sri Lanka, media reported.

-However, he added that a strong government with a public mandate could lift the country out of its economic quagmire.
+However, he added that a strong government with a public mandate could lift the country out of its economic quagmire, Express Tribune reported.

-The PTI leader reiterated that free and fair elections were the only solution to the current economic and political instability in the country, Express Tribune reported.
+The PTI leader reiterated that free and fair elections are the only solution to the current economic and political instability in the country.

 Referring to a recent Bloomberg report, Imran pointed out that the publication pointed out that Pakistan’s economic situation has worsened even more than that of Sri Lanka.

-Imran added that in just one year these imported rulers had ruined the national economy.
+Imran said that in just one year these “imported rulers” had ruined the national economy.

 |